ietf-wg-cellar/matroska-specification/iana.md

-To register a new Color Range in this registry, one needs a Color Range value, a description, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Color Range.
+To register a new Color Range in this registry, one needs a Color Range value, a description, a Change Controller (IETF or email of registrant), and a Reference to a document describing the Color Range.

 The Color Ranges are to be allocated according to the "Specification Required" policy [@!RFC8126].